kyuma-git/HackerNewsApp2023/README.md

 ## Dependency

 ## Design
-The UI design of this project is based on the Human Interface Guidelines.
-(Human Interface Guidelines - https://developer.apple.com/design/human-interface-guidelines)
+The UI design of this project is based on the Human Interface Guidelines.([Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines))
-Additionally, the following video, which introduces the fundamental concepts of SwiftUI, was also used as a reference.
-(Design with SwiftUI - https://developer.apple.com/videos/play/wwdc2023/10115/)
+Additionally, the following video, which introduces the fundamental concepts of SwiftUI, was also used as a reference.([Design with SwiftUI](https://developer.apple.com/videos/play/wwdc2023/10115/))

 ## API
 - We are using a REST API